-Our findings also suggest that bond holdings play an important role in the engagement of the "The Big Three" indexers (BlackRock, State Street, and Vanguard).
-When we separately analyze the importance of bonds for The Big Three, which collectively account for about 40% of all institutional bond holdings, we find that The Big Three's bond holdings even more strongly predict increased investor attention.
-This finding is consistent with these institutions allocating their limited attention to their most significant holdings, both equity and debt.
+Our findings also suggest that bond holdings play an important role in institutions' overall engagement, including at the "The Big Three" indexers (BlackRock, State Street, and Vanguard).
+Institutions' equity-only funds are also less likely to follow ISS recommendations when the institution has bond holdings in that same company.
+And when we separately analyze the importance of bonds for The Big Three, which collectively account for about 40% of all institutional bond holdings, we find that The Big Three's bond holdings even more strongly predict increased investor attention.
+This finding is consistent with these institutions allocating their limited attention to their most significant equity and debt holdings.

 Shareholder-creditor conflicts arising from institutions' dual holdings do not drive our findings.
 The association between institutions' bond holdings and voting patterns remains largely unchanged when excluding firms in financial distress, where a wedge in the interests of shareholders and creditors is more likely to occur.
-Nor do we find evidence that the association varies in magnitude with measures of firms' expected default risk, and the association concentrates among institutions' investment grade bond holdings, where default risk is low.
+Nor do we find evidence that the association varies in magnitude with measures of firms' expected default risk, and the association concentrates on institutions' investment grade bond holdings, where default risk is low.
 Our findings also hold for a subset of shareholder proposals where creditor-shareholder conflicts are unlikely to be relevant.
 Shareholder-creditor conflicts also do not explain our findings regarding institutions' governance research, as measured using EDGAR viewings.
 Overall, the evidence suggests that bond holdings systematically affect institutional investor attention and monitoring.

 These findings have important implications for corporate governance and the monitoring of companies.
-Institutional investors are not fully attentive (e.g., Ben-Rephael, Da, and Israelsen,

-2017; Fang, Peress, and Zheng, 2014; Lu, Ray, and Teo, 2016; Schmidt, 2019), particularly when it comes to their smaller equity positions (Fich, Harford, and Tran, 2015; Iliev and Lowry, 2015; Iliev, Kalodimos, and Lowry, 2021).
+Institutional investors are not fully attentive (e.g., Ben-Rephael, Da, and Israelsen, 2017; Fang, Peress, and Zheng, 2014; Lu, Ray, and Teo, 2016; Schmidt, 2019), particularly when it comes to their smaller equity positions (Fich, Harford, and Tran, 2015; Iliev and Lowry, 2015; Iliev, Kalodimos, and Lowry, 2021).
 This lack of attention affects managers' incentives and destroys shareholder value (e.g., Kempf, Manconi, and Spalt, 2017; Liu, Low, Masulis, and Zhang, 2020; Gilje, Gormley, and Levit, 2020).
-However, our findings show that corporate bond holdings predict greater investor attention, suggesting that the popularity of mixed-asset funds and institutions' tendency to hold bond positions in companies can enhance investor stewardship.
+However, our findings show that corporate bond holdings predict greater investor attention.
+This suggests that the popularity of mixed-asset funds and institutions' tendency to hold bond positions in companies can enhance investor stewardship.